ehindiayleau/BlacklistMIL-pfBlockerNG/README.md

 https://raw.githubusercontent.com/ehindiayleau/BlacklistMIL-pfBlockerNG/master/blacklistmil_pfblockerng.txt

-Set update to never if needed, as this will most likely not be updated for awhile.
+Do to changing IP addresses, many of these will need to be checked again.

 The optional blacklistmil_rootservers.txt includes the root servers run by the military.

-This is a single file version of the Windows Firewall batch script version I created.
-Further information can be found on that page at: https://github.com/ehindiayleau/BlacklistMIL
+This is a single file version of the Windows Firewall batch script version I created, which is probablamtic, yet was the only way to include so many IP addresses in Windows Firewall.
+Further information can be found on that page at: https://github.com/ehindiayleau/BlacklistMIL Those files and info however have not been updated for some time.

-Feel free to use and modify as needed, as addresses will need to be rechecked at some point.
-No potential issues at this time.
+Feel free to use and modify as needed, as addresses will need to be rechecked periodically.